kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(iv\) Delete an approved project, or

-\(v\) Establish a new class of carriers under §158.11 or amend any such class previously approved.
+\(v\) Establish a new class of carriers under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.11   Public agency request not to require collection of PFC's by a class of air carriers or foreign air carriers or for service to isolated communities.|§158.11]] or amend any such class previously approved.

 \(2\) A public agency may not amend the FAA's decision with respect to an approved PFC to add projects, change an approved project to a different facility type, or alter an approved project to accomplish a different purpose.

 \(b\) The public agency must file a request to the Administrator to amend the FAA's decision with respect to an approved PFC.
 The request must include or demonstrate:

-(1)(i) Further consultation with the air carriers and foreign air carriers and seek public comment in accordance with §§158.23 and 158.24 when applying for those requests to:
+(1)(i) Further consultation with the air carriers and foreign air carriers and seek public comment in accordance with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24 when applying for those requests to:

 \(A\) Amend the approved PFC amount for a project by more than 25 percent of the original approved amount if the amount was \$1,000,000 or greater,